 If you want to borrow more money than your current loan (a fairly common scenario for second steppers and upsizers) then you may find your lender is unwilling to extend the original loan but might offer you additional funds on a higher interest rate.
 If this is the case, it might be preferable to completely remortgage so you should shop around.

-If you are out of any early repayment period on your existing mortgage then the obvious thing to do is to look at all the deals available, from your existing lender and from others (a mortgage broker such as Embrace Financial Services can help you to do this).
+If you are out of any early repayment period on your existing mortgage then the obvious thing to do is to look at all the deals available to you through your adviser.
 If you are in the early stages of a fixed rate deal with high early repayment penalties, however, you might want to consider whether it’s better from a financial point of view to wait until you are out of the penalty period before moving, if your existing lender is unwilling to port your loan.

 While most of the Government’s effort to help people buy homes is concentrated on first time buyers, there are some incentives that might help you if you are moving home.

-The scheme is available from April 2021 and aims to help first time buyers, as well existing homeowners, who have a deposit of just 5% to buy a property, provided it is valued at under £600,000.
+The scheme aims to help first time buyers, as well existing homeowners, who have a deposit of just 5% to buy a property, provided it is valued at under £600,000.
 The property can be a new build or an older property.

 The buyer then has to obtain a mortgage loan of 95% of the value of a property from a lender who is participating in the scheme.
 As the loan amount is high, lenders are being incentivised by the government (through a guarantee system) to encourage them to take part in the scheme.